spacetelescope/slitlessutils/docs/multi.rst

    The top panel shows the standard L-curve with the scaling factor of the Frobenius norm to ensure that the :term:`regularization parameter` :math:`\ell` is dimensionless, which is encoded in the color of the plot symbols (see colorbar at the very bottom).
 The lower panel shows the curvature [#curvefoot]_ as a function of the log of the (dimensionless) :term:`regularization parameter`.
 The clear peak at :math:`\log\ell\sim-1.9` represents the sharp vertex in the L-curve at :math:`(\log\chi^2,\log\xi^2)\sim(2.1,3.6)`.
 This point is adopted as it represents a roughly "equal" compromise between modeling the data (ie. the :math:`\chi^2`-term) and damping high-frequency structure (ie. the :math:`\xi^2`-term).
 This plot was made using the grid-based search with :math:`\Delta\log\ell=0.1`.

 .. important::
    It may be that the resultant spectra show high-frequency oscillations, which is usually a sign the damping was not sufficiently optimized.
-Users should change the range and tolerance of the damping optimization.xs
+Users should change the range and tolerance of the damping optimization.

 Grouping
 --------